GauthamGoli/gauthamgoli.github.io/_posts/2017-02-12-Contributing-to-homebrew.markdown

 ### Getting the PR merged

-Finally, I wrote a [basic cop](https://github.com/GauthamGoli/rubocop-brew) and was able to test it.
-Not only that, now Cop violations can be automatically fixed by adding `--fix` flag to `brew audit`.
-If you have Rubocop editor integration, then cop violations will now get highlighted and reported as you type.
-Submitted a [Pull Request](https://github.com/Homebrew/brew/pull/1873) .
-The maintainers reviewed every single line of code/file change in the PR, which helped in making the code neat and readable.
+Finally, I wrote a [basic cop](https://github.com/GauthamGoli/rubocop-brew) and was able to test it and submitted a [Pull Request](https://github.com/Homebrew/brew/pull/1873) .The maintainers reviewed every single line of code/file change in the PR, which helped in making the code neat and readable.
 The PR got merged and code is shipped.
+Now Cop violations can be automatically fixed by adding `--fix` flag to `brew audit`.
+Not only that, If you have Rubocop editor integration, then cop violations will now get highlighted and reported as you type.
 I will now look into how audit rules can be converted to Custom Cops.

 Homebrew's codebase is huge and now I will also try to go a bit deeper and gain general understanding of how everything fits together so that I can work on adding new features/fix bugs.